Twitter suspends journalists who wrote about owner Elon Musk

 Spokesman Christofer Burger said the ministry opened an account on Mastodon “to ensure we remain reachable.”

-Associated Press writers Kelvin Chan in Berlin and Frank Jordans in Berlin contributed to this report.
+Associated Press writers Kelvin Chan in London and Frank Jordans in Berlin contributed to this report.